tulibraries/isilon-tracker/Documentation/migration-status-automation.md

 **Action:** Assign migration status "Don't migrate" to the asset outside main areas

-**Note:** This rule uses real-time duplicate detection with database queries during CSV processing.
+**Note:** This rule is implemented as a separate post-processing task that runs after CSV import for better performance and more sophisticated duplicate analysis.

 ### Rule 4: Unprocessed Files with Processed Equivalents
 **Condition:**